 What kind of training does a human resource specialist need?

 Most entry-level HR specialist positions require a bachelor degree in human resources or business.
 However, because this is such a diverse field, employers will consider prospective employees who hold a liberal arts degree, and perhaps even an associate degree.
-Those who would like to find human resource jobs who do not have much WORK experience or do not have an advanced degree may be interested in becoming a human resources assistant.

 Employers also value relevant work experience, either through previous jobs or through related internships.
 Since human resource specialists must be skilled at working with people, employers are looking for applicants who can demonstrate exceptional people skills.
 (1)